 Step 2.
 Click Create a system image at the left panel.

 Step 4.
-Confirm the backup settings and click Start backup to run the pending operation.
+Confirm the backup settings.
+Click Start backup to backup computer to USB.

 ◕ If you want to transfer files from computer to a flash drive, you could use Let me choose option that allows you to select personal files as needed.
 To make it, click Set up backup instead of Create a system image, then follow on-screen instructions.